Article updated on May 13, 2020.

 In the online world, the most common product documentation example is the FAQ page.
 Recently we wrote an article about FAQs and explained that the main problem is its ineffective format.
 When users are dealing with an issue, they have to stop what they are doing at that precise moment.
 And move to a different page.
 And you know how hard it is to follow instructions while changing tabs?
 You probably do.

+Also, online manuals and FAQ pages are extremely long.
+Which makes it very difficult to find information.
 Besides, that page is just a list of possible questions and answers in random order.
 On which you have to hope that it will answer all the details of your issue.
 And even if you need information regarding a small detail, you have to send a request to the support team so they can add it to the list or reply.

 The solution is in simplifying

 The key result of these studies is that life is too short to read manuals.
 Simplifying is a product documentation best practice that you should follow.
-There’s a need to simplify products and applications and rethink the features that really introduce value and solve the user’s needs.
-And, more importantly, provide real-time support, that is fast, easy to use and resourceful.
+There’s a need to simplify products and applications.
+And rethink the features that really introduce value and solve the user’s needs.
+And, more importantly, provide real-time support that is fast, easy to use, and resourceful.

 “the provision of help and assistance needs a more flexible, responsive and 21st-century solution than the traditional manual.
 It seems users have already decided that the manual is old hat.
 We need to catch up.”

 Let’s take Millennials for example.
-Although we have been using technology from an early age, we still struggle with new interfaces and applications.
+Although we have been using technology from an early age, we still struggle with new interfaces.
 And how we deal with issues is rarely through reading documentation and FAQs.
 We go straight to exploring the software and learn while using it.